top of page

 Make a personal commitment to deliberate and sustained effort towards self-evolution.

-None of the wisdoms in this powerful list of wisdoms can be "achieved" in any way that is guaranteed to be permanent in your life.
+No world wisdom can be "achieved" in any way that is guaranteed to be permanent in your life.
 At best you can "achieve" them for your life as it has been.
-Big life changes will require recommitment and new effort for the new circumstances.

 Align your life with your goals and priorities.

-The integration part of wisdoms (wisdom #2) is far easier when you haven't constructed a life and lifestyle around yourself that is resisting your own values and priorities at every moment.
 We all have restrictions on what we feel we have the power to actually change.
-But the point is that you need to make it an on-going process to observe where there are frictions in your life behavior, relationships and physical circumstances and do what you can to eliminate them.
+But the point is that you need to make it an on-going process to observe where there are frictions in your life behavior, relationships and physical circumstances and then choose to do what you can to eliminate them.

 Live in Earth-time whenever possible or necessary.

 We must monitor and make adjustments to where we try to stay on this spectrum between Earth-time and industrial-time.
 Learning to reconnect to time as nature intended is not strictly available to everyone.
 Most of us really are still at places in our lives where we are inextricably stuck in a hurry.
-That said, simply being aware of the industrial pressure to "always be in a hurry" can provide the impetus you need in order to reduce that pressure as much as possible whenever you sense that your mind and/or body need to recover for a while.
+That said, simply being aware of the industrial pressure to "always be in a hurry" and always "achieve" can provide the impetus you need in order to reduce that pressure as much as possible whenever you sense that your mind and/or body need to recover for a while.

 On a path towards unconditional Love: The nearly inevitable result of living wisely.